Reduced density matrix approach to one-dimensional ultracold bosonic systems: Introduction

 Systems of ultracold bosons have long been a topic of theoretical and experimental research.
 The two-particle interaction in such systems is parametrised by a single parameter known as the $s$-wave scattering length, $a_s$, which is tunable via Feshbach resonances \cite{Feshbach1958}.
 These systems are highly controllable and serve as excellent test-beds to study the ground-state and dynamics of few- to many-body quantum mechanics.
 Despite recent experimental success in the study of bosonic gases \cite{Anderson1995,Gorlitz2001,Kinoshita2004}, their theoretical study long pre-dates their experimental realisation.
 Such systems, in particular the lower-dimensional cases considered here, exhibit regimes that are well-described by integrable models, readily allowing for the derivation of approximate forms of the wavefunction.

 A special case of particular interest is that of a one-dimensional system of bosonic particles interacting via a contact interaction, similarly parametrised by a modified form of the $s$-wave scattering length.
-Such systems are described by simple Hamiltonians, with the interaction described by a Dirac-$\delta$ distribution.
-Moreover, such systems are often considered to be harmonically trapped or, in the absence of such a trap, constrained under well-defined (typically periodic) boundary conditions.
+Such systems are described by simple Hamiltonians, with the interaction described by a Dirac $\delta$-function.
+Moreover, such systems are often considered to be harmonically trapped or, in the absence of such a trap, constrained under well-defined boundary conditions, which are typically periodic.
 These systems were first introduced by Tonks \cite{Tonks1936} and later studied in detail by Girardeau \cite{Girardeau1960} and Lieb and Liniger \cite{Lieb1963}.
 The Lieb-Liniger (LL) model is well-studied and is one of the simplest Hamiltonians that is, in principle, exactly solvable via a Bethe \textit{ansatz}.
-In systems described by the LL model and its counterpart involving a harmonic trapping interaction potential, a complex phenomenology is manifest.
+In systems described by the LL model and its counterpart involving a harmonic trapping potential, a complex phenomenology emerges.
 For example, in the limit that the interactions dominate, a "traffic-jam" phenomenon appears whereby bosons cannot pass each other, leading to a "fermionisation" of the system \cite{Girardeau1960}.
 Such a physical system is known as a Tonks-Girardeau (TG) gas, with the ground-state described by mapping the $N$-particle bosonic wavefunction to that of a $N$-particle \textit{fermionic} wavefunction for a non-interacting system.